 Create a simple drawing app using the Python library "TKEasyGUI"

-The other day I was playing around with a Python TKEasyGUI , which I heard makes it easy to create desktop apps, so I decided to make a drawing app.
+The other day I was playing around with a Python TKEasyGUI , and since it said you could easily create desktop applications with it, I decided to make a drawing application.

 What is TKEasyGUI?